 What Is Boric Acid?

-Boric acid (H3BO3) is a white crystalline, oxygen-bearing acid of boron found in certain minerals and volcanic waters or hot springs.
-It’s also called hydrogen borate, boracic acid, orthoboric acid and acidum boricum.
+Boric acid (H3BO3) is a white crystalline, oxygen-bearing acid of boron, which is a component of certain minerals and volcanic waters or hot springs.
+It’s also known as hydrogen borate, boracic acid, orthoboric acid and acidum boricum.
+You can see from the boric acid formula H3BO3 that it consists of the elements boron, oxygen and hydrogen.

 - Antiseptics and astringents